LLschuster/GameOfThronesHouses/README.md

 React app powered by the API from ice and fire

 List the houses of the seven kingdoms.<br>
-When clicking one of them, a detail page is showed.
+When clicking one of them, a detail page is showed.<br>

+In this project was used the following react technologies:<br>
+1- react hooks<br>
+2- react lazy<br>
+3- asyncronos calls to fetch data from API<br>

 ## Available Scripts